avelino/awesome-go/README.md

 *Libraries for building standard or basic Command Line applications*

+* [argv](https://github.com/cosiner/argv) - A Go library to split command line string as arguments array using the bash syntax.
 * [cli](https://github.com/mkideal/cli) - A feature-rich and easy to use command-line package based on golang tag
 * [cli-init](https://github.com/tcnksm/gcli) - The easy way to start building Golang command line application.
 * [climax](http://github.com/tucnak/climax) - An alternative CLI with "human face", in spirit of Go command